michael-collins/feeling-responsive/collections/_assignments/modeling-the-airline-chair.md

 ---
 title: Modeling the Airline Chair
 layout: blocks-assignment-view
-accordion_mode: true
 date-assigned: 2020-08-01T04:00:00.000+00:00
 date-due: 2020-08-08T04:00:00.000+00:00
 page_sections:
 - template: assignment-description
   block: assignment-a-description
-  title: Description
+  headline: Description
   content: In this exercise, you will practice polygonal modeling fundamentals and
     will use 3D software to build a polygonal model of the 1927 Kem Weber Airline Chair.
 - template: assignment-learningobjectives
   block: assignment-b-learningobjectives
-  title: Learning Objectives
   numbered-items-list:
+  - Become familiarized with 3D software terminology
   - Practice polygonal modeling workflows
   - Perform fundamental polygonal modeling operations including extrude, merge, bridge, and bevel.
   list-item: []
 - template: assignment-demo
   block: assignment-a-demo
-  title: Demonstration Videos
+  headline: Demonstration Videos
   content: In this six part video demonstration seres, I show how to use polygonal
     modeling techniques to create a model of the Kem Weber Airline Chair using Blender 2.8.